leandroarndt/Google-Earth-Decoder-optimisation-tools/README.md

 ### 3.2) Installation

-Just put the scenery_optimisation.py script, and the retrievepos.js script in a folder of your choice.
+Copy "scenery optimization.py" to the folder of your choice and change configuration as needed.

 ### 3.3) Configuration

 Change the following settings, according to your project:

+* **sys.path.append("""C:\Path\To\Google-Earth-Decoder-optimisation-tools"""):** change the path to where you installed Google Earth Decoder optimisation tools
 * **bake_textures_enabled:** tells the script to optimize the textures by baking all the textures corresponding to the min Lod levels of the tiles (default is True).
 For instance, if you have a gltf file for a tile that is named 30604141705340627_LOD00.gltf, all the texture files corresponding to this tile and this LOD level (all the texture files that start with 30604141705340627_LOD00) will be baked into one single texture
 * **projects_folder:** the parent folder that contains your sceneries
 * **project_name:** the name of your project
-* **node_js_folder:** the folder that contains the node js script that retrieves the Google Earth coords
 * **fspackagetool_folder:** the folder that contains the fspackagetool exe that builds the MSFS packages
 * **target_lods**: an array representing the minsize values per LOD, starting from a minLod of 17 (from the less detailed lod to the most detailed)
 * **project_file_name**: the name of the xml file that embeds the project definition (by default, project_name.xml or author_name+project_name.xml)